dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/openai.md

   - `role` - string that specifies the role of the message.
 Can be either `user`, `system` or `assistant`.
   - `message` - string that specifies the conversation message for the role.
 - `maxTokens` - (optional) defines the max number of tokens to generate.
 Defaults to 16 for the chat completion API.
 - `temperature` - (optional) defines the sampling temperature between 0 and 2.
-Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+Higher values like 0.8 make the output more random, while lower values like 0.2 make it more focused and deterministic.
 Defaults to 1.0 for the chat completion API.
 - `topP` - (optional) defines the sampling temperature.
 Defaults to 1.0 for the chat completion API.
 - `n` - (optional) defines the number of completions to generate.
 Defaults to 1 for the chat completion API.
 - `presencePenalty` - (optional) Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.
 Defaults to 0.0 for the chat completion API.